 The Stupava Jewish community, one of the oldest in Slovakia, was established in the seventeenth century on the estate of the Counts Pálffy, an important Hungarian noble family.
-The oldest documented tombstone at the Jewish cemetery dates from 1642.
+The oldest documented tombstone in the Jewish cemetery dates from 1642.
 The community reached the peak of its prosperity in the first half of the nineteenth century.
 In 1828 it numbered 819 Jews, about one quarter of the local population (total: 3,374).
 The community maintained an excellent school, which was also attended by non-Jewish pupils.
 Towards the end of the nineteenth century, the Jewish population decreased, as many young people left Stupava for nearby Bratislava and Vienna.
 In 1940, the community had 191 members; most of them were killed in the Holocaust, and there is no active Jewish life in the town today.
-Aside from the synagogue, one of the most significant in Slovakia, visitors can see the well-kept Jewish cemetery with many centuries-old tombstones (Pri Borníku Street).
+There is an ancient Jewish cemetery in the town (Pri Borníku 1693).